 Your strategy has a big influence on your success.
 The markets to focus on.
 The products to offer.
 And how to make them available.
 You can easily make a wrong decision.
 And as a result risk the profitability and eventually existence of your organization.
 But what is the right market?
 And what makes your offer right for a specific market?
-A strategic marketing analysis can provide you with the answers.
+A strategic market analysis can provide you with the answers.

-What is a strategic marketing analysis?
+What is a strategic market analysis?

-A strategic marketing analysis is a study of the market forces that define your success.
+A strategic market analysis is a study of the market forces that define your success.
 Providing you with the insights you need.
 Knowing the potential of your product-market combinations is crucial for decisions such as budget allocation, market approach, markets to operate in or products to develop.

 Why should you perform one?

 The answer is simple: because it provides you with the required input for a strong business strategy.
 It will help you determine the elements for your SWOT analysis.
 The acronym for Strengths, Weaknesses, Opportunities, and Threats.
 Your SWOT is a step in the process to clarifying your key issues.
 So you can decide on the best strategy.
 To eliminate the main threats that are amplified when coupled with certain weaknesses.
 And of course benefit from opportunities that allow you to use your strengths.

 A proper marketing analysis contains both an external assessment, of factors outside your organization, to define market attractiveness, and an internal assessment to gather insights on your competitive power for a specific market.
 Often the minimum amount of elements used per assessment is 3.
 But the more elements the more reliable the outcome.

 In your external analysis you evaluate the attractiveness of a market for your product.
 You define Opportunities and Threats by looking at the: